-After taking into account the improved results due to the SALT deduction limitation, the arithmetic for the high-income earner becomes interesting - the tax benefits become higher than the donation amount (i.e. the donor makes money on the transaction).
+After taking into account the improved results due to the SALT deduction limitation, the arithmetic for the high-income earner becomes interesting - the tax benefits become even higher.

 Nerd Note: Even though the loss of the SALT deduction results from the Tax Cuts and Jobs Act of 2017, the same phenomenon happened to many taxpayers who were subject to the alternative minimum tax (AMT) where SALT deductions are eliminated.

 In the chart below, you can see how the cumulative tax benefit of a NAP donation increases as your income rises.

 Nerd Note: The chart above does not include the phase-out of itemized deductions as income rises (known at the Pease Limitation) which would have a dampening effect of the federal tax deduction for charitable contribution.
 However, the Pease Limitation was repealed as part of the Tax Cuts and Jobs Act of 2017 and so does not affect the results.
 The analysis above also does not consider taxpayers potentially being subject to the alternative minimum tax.

 Adding Benefits of Gifting Marketable Securities